Maxim Vinaver: Family

 Vinaver was married and had three children: the radiologist Valentina Maximovna Vinaver Kremer (1895–1983); the literary historian and founder of the International Arthurian Society Eugène Vinaver (1899–1979); and the lawyer Sofia Maximovna Vinaver Grinberg (1904–1964), who married Leo Adolfowich Grinberg (1900–1981).

 Death

-Maxim Vinaver was buried as "Maxime Vinaver" at the Paris cemetery Père Lachaise.
+Maxim Vinaver died in his home on the night of October 11th, 1926.
+He was buried as "Maxime Vinaver" at the Paris cemetery Père Lachaise.